oishikm12/cpp-collection/README.md

 * [**Circular Linked List**](datastructures/circular_linkedlist.cpp) - Circular Linked List is a variation of Linked list in which the first element points to the last element and the last element points to the first element
 * [**Stack**](datastructures/stack.cpp) - Stack is a linear data structure which follows a particular order in which the operations are performed.
 The order may be LIFO (Last In First Out) or FILO (First In Last Out)
   * [**Stack STL Implementation**](datastructures/stack_stl.cpp) - Stack using ``stack`` header provided by C++
+  * [**Get Minimum**](datastructures/stacks/getmin_stack.cpp) - Given a set of numbers, the task is to design a stack that can find the minimal element in constant time & space
+  * [**Next Larger**](datastructures/stacks/next_larger.cpp) - Given a set of numbers, the task is to use a stack to find the next greater number to the right for every number
+  * [**Polish Notation**](datastructures/stacks/polish_notation.cpp) - Given any of the polish notations, the task is to convert it to others, via stack
+  * [**Reversal**](datastructures/stacks/reversal.cpp) - Given a stack, the task is to reverse this stack without using any other data structure
+  * [**Sort a Stack**](datastructures/stacks/stack_sort.cpp) - Given a stack, the task is to sort the contents of this stack without other data structures
 * [**Queue**](datastructures/queue.cpp) - A Queue is a linear structure which follows a particular order in which the operations are performed.
 The order is FIFO (First In First Out)
   * [**Queue STL Implementation**](datastructures/queue_stl.cpp) - Queue using ``queue`` header provided by C++
+  * [**Queue Permutation**](datastructures/queues/queue_permutation.cpp) - Given two arrays, each representing two states of queue, the task is to check if one can be converted to another should a stack be given
 * [**Binary Tree**](datastructures/binary_tree.cpp) - A binary tree is a tree-type non-linear data structure with a maximum of two children for each parent.
 Every node in a binary tree has a left and right reference along with the data element
   * [**n-ary Tree STL Implementation**](datastructures/nary_tree_stl.cpp) - A Tree using 2D array / vectors provided by C++
   * [**Max Tree Diameter**](datastructures/binarytrees/tree_diameter.cpp) - Given a binary tree, task is to find the maximum possible diameter wrapped around the tree irrespective of values